• Home

 Impact of the Left and How it was Left Out

-In my understanding, since the mid-1960s, the major political party on the left wing, along with its satellite small-sized parties, had a direct impact on public life by acknowledging labour and labourers, land and agriculture, tiny services in towns, and social relations that started declining since the days of personal charisma ended.
-Left ruled West Bengal for 34 years at a stretch and ended unceremoniously in an ignoble way, with much corrosion in the political-social system.
-The successor ruler went many steps ahead of the former, learnt from the former and imposed a rule based on autocracy minus political education and training.
+In my understanding, since the mid-1960s, the major political party on the Left wing, along with its satellite small-sized parties, has had a direct impact on public life by acknowledging labour and labourers, land and agriculture, tiny services in towns, and social relations that started declining since the days of personal charisma ended.
+The Left ruled West Bengal for 34 years at a stretch and ended unceremoniously in an ignoble way, with much corrosion in the political-social system.
+The successor ruler went many steps ahead of the former, learned from the former and imposed a rule based on autocracy minus political education and training.
 Political collusive duopoly in centre-state relations helped it.

 Comfort Zone